Have Degree in International Relations - Will Travel

 - National Iranian American Council

-- Graduate School or Fellowships - In just 6 years the Canisius International Relations program has produced 6 Fulbright scholars, who have gone on to study in Austria, Colombia, Italy, Germany, Peru, and Ukraine.
-Also in 6 years, 9 graduates have won admission into highly competitive Master’s programs at schools including Columbia University, Syracuse University’s Maxwell School of Citizenship and Public Affairs, Johns Hopkins School of Advanced International Studies, and the Fletcher School of Law and Diplomacy at Tufts University.
+- Graduate School or Fellowships - During the past decade the Canisius International Relations program has produced 6 Fulbright scholars who have gone on to study in Austria, Colombia, Italy, Germany, Peru, and Ukraine.
+In that time at least 16 graduates have won admission into highly competitive graduate degree programs at schools including Columbia University, Syracuse University’s Maxwell School of Citizenship and Public Affairs, and the Fletcher School of Law and Diplomacy at Tufts University, as well as programs abroad including the London School of Economics, the University of Kassel in Germany, and the Diplomatic Academy of Vienna.
+Two have gone on to Ph.D. programs, at the University of Edinburgh and the University of California at Berkeley.

-- Exciting Job Opportunities – Graduates with International Relations degrees work as lawyers, agents and officials in government agencies like Department of Homeland Security and Immigration and Customs Enforcement, managers at international banking and finance institutions, freelance writers, and coordinators of international student activities at universities and colleges.
+- Exciting Job Opportunities – Graduates with International Relations degrees work as lawyers, agents and officials in government agencies like Department of Homeland Security and Immigration and Customs Enforcement, managers at international banking and finance institutions, freelance writers, and coordinators of international student activities at colleges and universities.

 Want more information?